 Examination of human musculoskeletal, nervous, endocrine, and cardiovascular systems with an emphasis on their structure, function, and integration.
 Three lectures, three hours laboratory.
+Lab fee $85.
 Prerequisites: BIOL 241 and 242; CHEM 232.
-Offered every Fall.

-Continuation of BIOL 331, with an examination of the human lymphatic, immune, respiratory, digestive, renal, and reproductive systems.
+Continuation of BIOL 331.
+Structure, function, and integration of structure and function within the human lymphatic, immune, respiratory, digestive, renal, and reproductive systems.
+Integration of systems is emphasized.
 Three lectures, three hours laboratory.
+Lab fee $85.
 Prerequisite: BIOL 331.
-Offered every Spring.

 BIOL 336.
 Neurobiology.
 (4 Credits)

 A neuroscience course with three major units: the basics of neuroanatomy, neurophysiology, neuroimaging, and the stress response; several key cellular and systems-level circuits within the brain that regulate metabolism, immunity, pain, memory, sleep, and interoception; and behaviors (nutrition, exercise, meditation and prayer) that promote brain health.
 Class sessions will include lectures, discussions, and student presentations of current research.
-Prerequisites: BIOL 241 and BIOL 242.
-AHS 271 or BIOL 252, and AHS 351 or BIOL 331 are recommended.
+Prerequisite: BIOL 241 and BIOL 242.

 Basic principles of plant physiology including photosynthesis, mineral nutrition, water economy, respiration, nitrogen and lipid metabolism, development, growth, and plant growth substances.
 Three lectures, three hours laboratory.
+Lab fee $85.
 Prerequisites: BIOL 241 and 242 and CHEM 232.
-Alternate years in Fall.